 Each month a charity is selected to raise awareness of situations.
-News from charities supported by church members are displayed in the entrance to St Andrew’s church.
+News from charities supported is displayed in the entrance to St Andrew’s church.
 People viewing displays are encouraged to contact the charity of the month directly to get regular news and to Gift Aid their donation.

 Some of the charities we have supported are :

-Mission Aviation Fellowship, Freedom from Torture, Hope 4 Havering, Safari (church holiday club), Mission to Seafarers, Tools with a Mission, Church Army.
+Mission Aviation Fellowship, Freedom from Torture, Hope 4 Havering, Safari (church holiday club), Mission to Seafarers, Tools with a Mission, Church Army, Renew Counselling, Flood Awareness.

 Would you like to suggest a charity for the church to support?
 Please contact us.

-If you would like to contribute to any of the charities in the coming year please place your donation in the ‘hole in the wall’ to the left of the reception window in the Assembly Area at St Andrew’s, or donate to them directly via their websites.
+To contribute to any of the charities in the coming year please delivery a cheque payable to ‘Hornchurch PCC’ (write on the back charity it is for) and place in our letterbox at St Andrew’s, or donate to them directly via their websites.